 The Town adheres to several financial policies that impact daily operations and the current period's financial statements.
-The Town's budgetary and financial policies provide the basic framework for the overall fiscal management of the Town.
+The Town's budgetary and financial policies provide the basic framework for the overall fiscal management of the Town, including the adoption of a Fund Balance and Investment Policy for FY 2025.
 The following policies were used in the development of current activities.